MrLuna12/kidscash-Student-Points-Management-System/README.md

 5. Run the development server: `php artisan serve`
 6. Access the application in your web browser: `http://localhost:8000`

-For detailed instructions and customization, refer to the [Documentation](docs/README.md).

 ## Project Status